AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-9.md

 php artisan migrate
 ```

 ## Create the Relationships

 Ok, so we have the Vote table created, now let us tell Laravel how the models are related.

 ### Chirp Model

-In the chirp model we need to add the following relationships:
+In the chirp model, we need to add the following relationships:

 - has many votes
 - has one vote